Apicurio/apicurio-registry/operator/README.md

 There are 2 ways to run the operator tests, and they should stay interchangeable.

-- `local` runs the operator on the developer machine (**the default**)
+- `local` runs the operator on the developer machine (**the default**).
+OLM tests cannot be run locally.
-- `remote` runs the operator in a cluster (requires additional prerequisites, see below)
+- `remote` runs the operator in a cluster (requires additional prerequisites, see below).

-The Maven property `-DskipOperatorTests` is used to explicitly enable the testing of the operator modules, since they require a cluster to run against.
+The Maven property `-DskipOperatorTests=false` is used to explicitly enable the testing of the operator modules, since they require a cluster to run against.

 ### Local Tests